tjwielem/Neural-Network-From-Scratch/README.md

 # Neural Network From Scratch
-Two Layer Neural Network for Handwritten DIgit Classification (MNIST Dataset) using only NumPy, Python, and a little bit of Pandas
+I decided to design and build a Two-Layer Neural Network for Handwritten Digit Classification (MNIST Dataset) using only NumPy, Python, and a little bit of Pandas.